 I'm looking to travel more.
-I've been to the U.K., France, Austria, Denmark and Sweden on academic research grants, but of course I'd love to see even more.
+I've been to the Germany, the U.K., Ireland, France, Austria, Denmark, Sweden, Mexico and the Caribbean on academic research grants, but of course I'd love to see even more.

 I can find something interesting in most people, provided they have not been entirely consumed by demagogue-ery.

 I have lines from poems by Shelley and Eliot tattooed on both arms.

 I possess a magic backpack that seems to always contain a particular book that will be useful in any given situation.

 I'm interested in theories of the mind and how consciousness relates to the human capacity and usage of language.
 At the same time I'm also trying to work on my fiction writing.
 I tend towards literary/postmodern/magic realism/dirty realism genres.
 I also occasionally write poetry of dubious quality.